Research & Publications

 A concise, specific précis highlighting key points and essential lessons from a roundtable.
 Like a report, a proceeding should be written with a practitioner audience in mind and focus on actionable suggestions from the discussion.

-All hospitality publications are available at no cost and can be accessed through the School of Hotel Administration’s digital repository, eCommons.
+All hospitality publications are available at no cost and can be accessed through the Nolan School’s digital repository, eCommons.